microsoft/pxt-arcade/docs/courses/csintro2/final-project.md

 ### Requirements

-* Use at least one concept from each section of the course - for example, from `Motion and Events`, you could use:
+* Use at least one concept from each section of the course - for example, from `Motion` in the previous course, you could use:

 >* ``||controller:control sprite with vx vy||``
 >* ``||sprites:on overlap events||``